Ikuo Oyama: Life in Postwar Japan

 He returned to Japan after the end of World War II.
 He was elected as a member of the House of Councillors in 1951.
 Oyama happily shook hands with Zhou Enlai, even though Japan and the People's Republic of China did not have diplomatic relations during his lifetime.
-Oyama was given a Stalin Award prize on December 20, 1951.
+Oyama was given a Stalin Award prize on 20 December 1951.
 However, his colleagues begged him not to accept the award for fear that he would become a Soviet puppet.
 Some of his oldest friends abandoned him when he accepted it.

-During the Occupation of Japan, Oyama was arrested for criticizing the Occupation.
+During the occupation of Japan, Oyama was arrested for criticizing the occupation.
 One week after his arrest, he attended a rally led by Japanese Communist Party member Tokuda Kyuichi.
 In addition, Oyama was critical of the Yoshida Government, accusing the Yoshida Government of trying to oust Democratic Teachers from Universities.

-Ikuo Oyama died of a subdural hematoma during his tenure in 1955.
+Ikuo Oyama died of a subdural hematoma in 1955.